Heat, rain chances and Saharan dust!

 Watch extended weather forecast on KPRC 2+

-Once again, we will see temperatures quickly heat up with forecast highs in the upper-90s to 100 degrees.
+Once again, almost like we’re stuck in a broken record, we will see temperatures quickly heat up with forecast highs in the upper-90s to 100 degrees.

-With the Saharan dust back in the picture for the rest of the week (more on that below), our rain chances will start to fade, what little ones we had.
+With the Saharan dust back in the picture for the rest of the week (more on that below), our rain chances will start to fade - what little ones we had.
+Expect the sea breeze to stay fairly weak over the next few days, most storms that do develop will stay south of Houston.

 Saharan Dust Returns